Study of Sex Offers Insight on Health Too

 I learned that steady, monogamous, weekly sexual behavior with a man provides wonderful benefits for a woman's physiology and reproductive health.
 Sporadic behavior-- feast or famine-- can have detrimental effects.

 The Chicago survey finds that weekly sex is regularly experienced by most married couples and rarely experienced by most single women.
-Those findings suggest to me the health benefits inherent in a warm, loving marriage.
+Those findings suggest to me the health benefits inherent in a warm, loving marriage (click for Dr. Cutler's book, Love Cycles).
 A good marriage should promote longevity and wellbeing.
 The lesson I see is: Wellness behavior (including weekly sex in a monogamous relationship) improves a woman's physiology.
 Marriage is good for people!

-A surgical factor in sexuality is hysterectomy-- removal of the uterus.
+A surgical factor in sexuality is hysterectomy (click for more hysterectomy research) -- removal of the uterus.
 In America, a hysterectomy is prescribed for one out of two women.
 Scientists and younger physicians are learning that the uterus plays profound roles in a woman's sexual response.

 A new study published in the American Journal of Public Health reports that, despite the continued high frequency of hysterectomies (650,000 cases per year), women who go to younger gynecologists and assert that they value their uterus and do not want it removed unnecessarily are likely to be spared a hysterectomy.
 A virtual mountain of data demonstrates the unfortunate results of even medically necessary hysterectomy: accelerated aging, sharply increased rate of both heart disease and osteoporosis in untreated (or incorrectly treated) post-hysterectomized women.